DeffreusTheda/SMA/Subjects/Business Management/BUSINESS MANAGEMENT.md

 1. Increase customer engagement
 2. Gather info about market preference
 3. Allocate appropriate budget for launching new product; if the potential is high, then the budget will be allocated more

+Target of data research are made by company.
+Big Data aren't to be shared.
+This is a primary source.
+Also a worker interviewing its colleague!

+## Primary research

++ Confidential
++ Targeted
++ Up2Date
+- Costly
+- Time consuming; both side got tired
+- Validity of question; repondent may not understand value.

+### Types of primary source

+#### Survey/Questionaire

+Respondent centered!
+Need Key Performance Indicator, e.g. effect of hyundai X on profitability: how understanding and experience with products.
+Closed (quanti) or open-ended (quali) question (using both is better).
+Usually with scale 1-5 for closed question.
+Ideally, the respondent is limited to specific group, which lead to more linear data graph.

+#### Interview

+Compared to Survey:

+- More in depth; out of script!
+- More time consuming.
+- Limited respondent (representatives of groups).
+- What distinguish them: Interviewer ask directly!

+#### FGD (Focus Group Discussion)

+A guided small-group discussion with typically 6-10 people, aimed at gathering in-depth insights and opinions on a specific topic.
+It is moderated,
+and is designed to encourage participants to share their genuine thoughts and opinions.
+Respondent are prohibited to be too active or too passive.
+It focuses on gaining rich,
+descriptive data rather than statistical representation

+The goals of FGD is to explore and understand people’s views and experiences related to a specific topic, identify patterns, themes, and trends in participants’ opinions and attitudes, and inform future decisions, policies, or actions based on the gathered insights

+#### Observation

+Respondent is not questioned and instead their behaviour is observed. e.g. Alfamart, communicate with HP, see what peoples buy.